Timeline of gay marriage in the United States

 2000

-- Vermont becomes the first U.S. state to allow civil unions for same-sex couples.
+- Vermont becomes the first state to allow civil unions for same-sex couples.

 - Republican Vice Presidential candidate Dick Cheney, who has a lesbian daughter, indicates he supports gay marriage, saying "freedom means freedom for everybody" and that "people should be free to enter into any kind of relationship they want to enter into.
 He said states should regulate the matter, not the federal government.